VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 +++
-date = '2025-02-01T21:03:29-05:00'
+date = '2025-01-01T21:03:29-05:00'
 draft = false
 title = 'Skinning a turn-based game with gen AI'
 +++

 We are currently developing a turn based strategy [game](https://martians-nine.vercel.app) with Michal Srb.

-### Let me explain you the rules first

 Let me explain you the rules first.
 I fed the following prompt to ChatGPT o1:

 ---
 >Let me explain you the rules first: